Explore the entire North Island in 3 or more weeks. Click here to see the route!

 Auckland is the most popular start location for this pass.

-Please Note: The Beach Hopper section of this pass is an optional upgrade.
 The cost of accommodation is not included in your travel pass but under each day we have described our recommended accommodation, along with some free and paid activity suggestions.
 Given the spontaneous nature of our trips and lack of control over New Zealand's weather(!), what we do each day might occasionally vary.

 Nau mai, haere mai (welcome)!
 Your Stray adventure kicks off in New Zealand’s largest city, Auckland.
 We depart for the beautiful Bay of Islands, bound for the relaxed seaside town of Paihia often called the ‘gateway to the Bay.’
 We stop en-route to visit the Parry Kauri Forest Park and hug some of the world’s mightiest trees, the native kauri, on our way to Paihia.